By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Jun 13, 2024

-Youth homelessness is also a critical issue.
-The National Network for Youth estimates that 4.2 million young people experience homelessness each year.
-Many of these youth are LGBTQ+ individuals who have been rejected by their families due to their sexual orientation or gender identity.
+Youth homelessness is a problem too.
+The National Network for Youth says 4.2 million young people experience homelessness each year!
+A lot are LGBTQ+ kids who got kicked out by their families because of their identity.

 Browse our vast selection of original essay samples, each expertly formatted and styled